shakfu/py-js/README.md

 ## BUGS

-- [ ] Using the code-editor is not intuitive.
+- [ ] Workflow using the code-editor is not intuitive.
 Test all scenarios

 - [ ] CRITICAL: attempting to reload numpy after the patcher is closed crashes Max (except when you load it through `api` module!)